lanl-aea/waves/docs/tutorial_00_scons.rst

 around to all `SCons`_ configuration files.
 The implementation that passes the construction environment around is introduced in :ref:`tutorialgeometrywaves`.

+8. Add `WAVES`_ builders to the project configuration from the code-snippet below.

 .. admonition:: waves-eabm-tutorial/SConstruct

    .. literalinclude:: eabm_tutorial_00_SConstruct